+These chocolate chip cookies were the first time I baked using aquafaba.
 What is aquafaba?
 Well, simply put, it is bean juice.
 Seriously, you know that liquid that you usually pour out when you open a can of beans?
-It turns out that it makes an amazing egg replacement.
-How amazing?
-Well, you can actually make meringue, whipped “cream,” waffles, macarons, mousse, cookies, cakes, and more.
-It even has its own Facebook page where people share their meringue recipes.
+It turns out that it makes an excellent egg replacement.
+How amazing is that?

 The best part (well aside from it being virtually free), is how simple it is to use as an egg substitute.
 One egg = Three tablespoons aquafaba.
 That’s so easy even I could do it.